josephbarrera/my_data_science_notes/TIL.md

 11/3 Wed - Continued Probability Distribution exercises 11/4 Thur - Started Stats - Hypothesis Testing and T-Test 11/5 Fri - Started Correlation in Stats
+11/8 Mon - *Document your null and alternative hypothesis *Document your confidence interval, alpha as well Started Chi2 (comparing proportions) - expected values need to be higher than 5, otherwise it is sparse 11/9 Tues -